Pathological skin picking: a disorder that will hurt your skin

 What medications might you need to help you deal with pathological skin picking?

 Medications you might need to help you deal with pathological skin picking are antidepressants such as selective serotonin reuptake inhibitors (SSRIs), antipsychotics such as risperidone (Risperdal), and anticonvulsants such as lamotrigine (Lamictal).

 It’s useful to bear in mind that there is no specific medication formulated for the treatment of pathological skin picking.
 A doctor prescribes medications to treat underlying mental health conditions.

-A patient with this condition needs help in form of cognitive-behavioral therapy, medications, and also strong support system.
+A patient with this condition needs help in the form of cognitive-behavioral therapy, medications, and also a strong support system.
 Friends and family play an important role in the treatment of this disorder because skin picking stems from deeper roots.
 It’s a manifestation of a specific problem.
 A person with skin picking shouldn’t feel like they’re being judged.

 Instead, they need encouragement to get help and support through the whole process.
 This is particularly important if we bear in mind that persons with pathological skin picking tend to have low self-esteem.